blogs.sanpreetsingh.com

 Key Highlights

-• Emotional distance in love marriages rarely starts with one dramatic event.
+• Emotional Distance in Love Marriages rarely starts with one dramatic event.
 It usually builds through stress, silence, repeated misunderstandings, and emotional neglect that slowly becomes normal.

 • Love marriage does not automatically protect a couple from drifting apart.
 In many cases, higher romantic expectations make the distance feel even sharper.